alachins/raisd/README.md

     SCORE COUNT (Threshold 0.000222)
     TPR	0.995000

-These results demonstate a TPR of 99.5% when d1 is analyzed.
+These results demonstrate a TPR of 99.5% when d1 is analyzed.

 Known/Reported Issues
 ---------------------